JamesCollerton/Art_Service_Sourcing_Data_Service/README.md

 Spring Data is used to ease data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services.
 Particularly within this project we have used Spring Data JPA.

-Spring Data JPA, part of the larger Spring Data family, makes it easy to easily implement JPA based repositories.
+Spring Data JPA is part of the larger Spring Data family and makes it easy to implement JPA based repositories.
 It makes it easier to build Spring-powered applications that use data access technologies.
 As a developer you write your repository interfaces, including custom finder methods, and Spring will provide the implementation automatically.

 ## Eureka and Feign

-Eureka provides client-side service discovery, allowing services to find and communicate with each other without hard coding hostname and port.
+Eureka provides client-side service discovery allowing services to find and communicate with each other without hard coding hostname and port.
 The only ‘fixed point’ in such an architecture consists of a service registry with which each service has to register.

 With Netflix Eureka each client can simultaneously act as a server, to replicate its status to a connected peer.
 In other words, a client retrieves a list of all connected peers of a service registry and makes all further requests to any other services through a load-balancing algorithm